DTG Printing - How It Works

 Our Experience and Direct to garment.

-Together with Vinyl, DTG is the easiest start up business, this means there are many “new and unexperienced” print shops in those 2 fields.
+Together with Vinyl, DTG is the easiest start up business, this means there are many new and “unexperienced” print shops in those 2 fields.
 This also means a lot of bad online reputation for the Direct to garment industry however, to put it simply, this doesn’t apply to us.

 The printers checking your design and printing your order have over 15 years of experience in the field.
 We do not accept jobs that we cannot print perfectly and we do not ship anything that is not exactly as you would expect it to be.